bootprint/bootprint-monorepo/packages/customize-engine-handlebars/docs/examples.md

   .then(console.log)
 ```

-The new `footer.hbs` writes only the current temperature, instead of the weather description
+The new `footer.hbs` writes the blog url instead of the username.

 ```hbs
 ------